 Owner - Each Organization or Repo can only have one owner.
-The owner of an organization is automatically the owner of all repos and visa versa.
+The owner of an organization is automatically the owner of all repos and vice-versa.
 The owner is the paying user on the account.
 The owner pays for all current contributors in their organization (prorated).
 They have full access to payments, account settings, and anything that is accessible by the users they are paying for.

 Admin - Like the Owner, Admin has full access to accounts and settings.
 The admin can see the stats for the entire Org/Repo and can view/comment on all commits.
 An Admin does not have access to any payment information.

-- Example #1: Jim is lead dev on the newapp team.
+- Example #1: Jim is a lead dev on the newapp team.
 All of their code is in repo #5.
 Jim needs admin access to repo #5, but he does not need access to the other team's repos.
-In this scenario he would be a member of the organization, and an admin on repo #5.
+In this scenario, he would be a member of the organization, and an admin on repo #5.